KARTIK-PANDEY/GENEYE_AI-Driven_Social_Optics_for_Positive_Feed/README.md

 - Commit and push your changes
 - Open a pull request

-For any Further Queries, Please Contact at My E-Mail :-  {kartik0pandey00@gmail.com}
+For any Further Queries, Please Contact at My E-Mail :-  {"kartik0pandey00@gmail.com"}

 Together, let’s make the internet a **healthier, more positive space!**

+Thank you

 ---